gpoore/latexrestricted/README.md

 anywhere in the file system can be read/written, or only those under the current working directory, `$TEXMFOUTPUT`, and `$TEXMF_OUTPUT_DIRECTORY`.

-The `latexrestricted` package provides subclasses of Python's [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html) that respect these security settings or enforce more stringent security.
+The `latexrestricted` package provides `RestrictedPath` subclasses of Python's [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html) that respect these security settings or enforce more stringent security.
 Under Python 3.8, these subclasses backport the methods `.is_relative_to()` and `.with_stem()`